Anittap/db-app/README.md

 # Dockerized Multi-Container Application Setup

 This guide explains how to set up a multi-container application with Docker, including MySQL, Redis, a backend application, and a frontend application.
 The containers communicate over a custom Docker network.
-The backend application fetches details from the `sample_table` in the MySQL database and exposes an endpoint at `/get_db_details`.
+The backend application fetches details dynamically from tables in the MySQL database using an endpoint format `/tablename/get_db_contents`.

 ## Prerequisites